Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 - For a sensor, a CMSIS software pack contains the sensor middleware and software layer (`*.clayer.yml`) that describes the hardware of the Ardunio sensor shield.
 This shield can be applied to many different hardware boards that provide an Ardunio shield connector.

-This `connections` concept enables software reuse in multiple ways:
+This `connections:` node enables therefore software reuse in multiple ways:

-- The board layer can be used by many different reference applications, as the `provided` functionlity enables a wide range of use cases.
+- The board layer can be used by many different reference applications, as the `provided:` functionlity enables a wide range of use cases.

 - The sensor hardware shield along with the middleware can be used across many different boards that provide an Ardunio shield connector along with board layer support.

-The structure of the `connections` node is:
+The structure of the `connections:` node is:

 `connections:`                          |              | Description
 :------------------------------------|--------------|:------------------------------------